Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl embedded C code

-Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90) directly within Dpdl scripts.
+Dpdl allows the embedding and execution of ANSI C code (a minimal subset of C90, and ISO C99 standard) directly within Dpdl scripts.

+Embedded C code can be executed in 2 different modes:

+1) Interpreted C code (<ins>minimal subset of C90</ins>) --> easy integration of custom extensions.
+No compile time overhead (**default mode**)
+2) Compiled (in memory at runtime) or interpreted C code (<ins>ANSI C99</ins>) --> fast compile time and FAST execution (can be activated via options '**dpdl:C99**' and '**dpdl:compile**'

+The faster and more complete execution mode (2) can be activated by pushing the option '**dpdl:C99**' or '**dpdl:compile**' on the dpdl stack (-> see 'dpdl_stack_push(..)'):

-The C code is interpreted at runtime and includes only a minimal subset of the C library, POSIX compliant (also on Windows OS)
+The C code is executed with mode (1) includes only a minimal subset of the C library and is POSIX compliant (also on Windows OS).
+It's very compact (only ca. 400 Kb on Raspberry Pi) and has no extra dependencies.

-The C interpreter included  by default (in 'DpdlEngine' and DpdlEngine lite') is very compact (only ca. 400 Kb on Raspberry Pi) and has no extra dependencies.
-Custom libraries can be implemented and added if needed via api functions.
+Custom libraries and functions can be implemented and added if needed via dpdl api functions.

 To embed C code within Dpdl scripts use the keyword '**>>c**' to start the embedded code, and the keyword '**<<**' to end the embedded code (Note: The keyword has to be on a single line)